josca42/DenmarkGPT/README.md

 ## A "Soft API" to statistics about Denmark

-For video demo of the project see: https://www.youtube.com/watch?v=pBPuyM_DMk4

 ### Introduction

 > AI is a solution to the increasing complexity of the modern world causing the rise of bureaucracy and information overload. - Rohit Krishnan